christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [Memo](https://memo.cash/) is a clone of Twitter, but uses the BCH blockchain.
 Because its based on the blockchain, there can be no deplatforming or censorship of any kind.
 Memo also includes a decentralized exchange for selling SLP tokens.<br /><br />

-- [Honest](https://honest.cash/v2/) is a blogging platform similar to [Medium](https://medium.com/).
-After writing an article, authors can embed the article into the BCH blockchain, so that it can never be deleted or censored.<br /><br />
+- [read.cash](https://read.cash) is a blogging platform similar to [Medium](https://medium.com/).
+The site implements a BCH wallet and 'micro-tipping'.
+You can tip an auther as little at $0.05 to show your appriciation for their work.
+Comments are upvoted based on these micro tips, which leads to really healthy discussions about the content.<br /><br />

 - [Satoshi Dice](https://www.satoshidice.com/) is a very simple gambling game that lets you bet with BCH.
 Because is uses the BCH blockchain, all bets and payouts are publicly transparent and the game is [provably fair](https://www.satoshidice.com/fair).